 a) the current MS location is known, a geographical location is stored for the entry of this PLMN, and the distance to the current MS location is larger than a MS implementation specific value; or

-b) the timer associated with the entry of this PLMN has expired.
+b) the timer associated with the entry of this PLMN has expired; or

+c) the access is for emergency services.

 This does not prevent selection of such a PLMN if it is available in another RAT.

 To prevent repeated attempts to obtain service on a PLMN through satellite E-UTRAN access technology, when the MS receives an integrity protected reject message with cause value #78 "PLMNs not allowed to operate at the present UE location" from a satellite E-UTRAN cell, the MS maintains a list of "PLMNs not allowed to operate at the present UE location" in which it stores the PLMN ID of the rejecting PLMN, the current geographical location and a timer.
-An entry in the list is deleted if the timer associated to the entry expires or the UE successfully registers to the PLMN stored in the entry, for details see 3GPP TS 24.301 [64].
+An entry in the list is deleted if the timer associated to the entry expires or the UE successfully registers to the PLMN stored in the entry.
+An entry in the list may be deleted if the current UE location is known, a geographical location is stored for the entry of this PLMN, and the distance to the current UE location is larger than a UE implementation specific value.
+For details see 3GPP TS 24.301 [64].

 In automatic PLMN selection mode, if the MS detects a PLMN in satellite E-UTRAN access technology which is part of the list of "PLMNs not allowed to operate at the present UE location" the MS shall consider the PLMN as PLMN selection candidate for satellite E-UTRAN access technology only if: